Poisson Cohomology of Broken Lefschetz Fibrations: Abstract

 \section{Abstract}

-We compute the formal Poisson cohomology of a broken Lefschetz fibration by calculating it at fold singularities and singular points.
+We compute the formal Poisson cohomology of a broken Lefschetz fibration by calculating it at fold and Lefschetz singularities.
 Near a fold singularity the computation reduces to that for a point singularity in 3 dimensions.
 For the Poisson cohomology around singular points we adapt techniques developed for the Sklyanin algebra.
-As a side result, we give compact formulas for the Poisson coboundary operator of an arbitrary Jacobian Poisson structure in $4$ dimensions.
+As a side result, we give compact formulas for the Poisson coboundary operator of an arbitrary Jacobian Poisson structure in 4 dimensions.

 \subjclass[2010]{Primary: 53D17, 17B63.
 Secondary: 16E45, 17B56, 57M50.} \keywords{Broken Lefschetz fibrations, Poisson cohomology, isolated singularities, graded vector fields.}